tari-labs/tari-university/src/preface/style-guide.md

 Mathematical operators should usually be wrapped inside [equation tags](#equations).
 In plain text, leave a space on either side of signs such as + (plus), - (minus), = (equal to), > (greater than) and < (less than).

 ### Decimals and Numbers

 - Use the decimal point and not the decimal comma.
 - Write out numbers from one to nine in full in text; use Arabic numerals for 10 onwards.

-### Quotation Marks

-As per American style:

-- Use double quotation marks for a first quotation and single quotation marks for a quotation within a quotation.
-- Place commas and full stops inside the quotation marks.

 ### List Types

 TLU uses unordered lists (refer to the first example under [List Punctuation](#list-punctuation)) and ordered lists (refer to the second example under [List Punctuation](#list-punctuation).

 ### List Punctuation

-Where a list is a continuation of the preceding text, which is followed by a colon, use a semicolon between each bullet point, and end the list with a full stop.
+Where a list is a continuation of the preceding text, which is followed by a colon, use a semicolon between each bullet point and end the list with a full stop.

 *Example*